 Do I need to have my foreign credentials evaluated, if I already have a degree from the U.S.?

 Yes, a NACES evaluation of university-level work outside of the U.S. must be submitted.

-No; earning a degree from the college or university in the U.S. satisfies an applicant’s proof of English proficiency.
+No. Earning a degree from a college or university in the U.S. satisfies an applicant’s proof of English proficiency.